Skip to main content

 Is Vive La Vie good for a special occasion?

 Yes.
-Two consecutive Michelin Plates (2024 and 2025) confirm consistent kitchen output, and the Modern French format at €€€ on Groningen's central Oosterstraat gives the meal a sense of occasion without requiring a trip to Amsterdam.
-It fits birthdays, anniversaries, and celebratory dinners where you want the food to carry the evening.
+Two consecutive Michelin Plates (2024 and 2025) confirm consistent kitchen output, the Modern French format at €€€ on Groningen's central Oosterstraat gives the meal a sense of occasion without requiring a trip to Amsterdam.
+It fits birthdays, anniversaries, celebratory dinners where you want the food to carry the evening.

 Is the tasting menu worth it at Vive La Vie?